jeanbarbier/jeanbarbier/index.md

 I feel honoured to be a recipient of a **Starting Grant in mathematics from the [European Research Council](https://erc.europa.eu/news/erc-2021-starting-grants-results?fbclid=IwAR0-AB0MH9WFvlv3Ynp9Z6EMXy_0igRVLsIAiUlB7h79ftnLslV5Pxv_Qp8)**.

-CHORAL will develop novel statistical tools to better quantify the performance of neural networks trained from structured data.
+[CHORAL](https://sites.google.com/view/choral-ictp/home?authuser=0) will develop novel statistical tools to better quantify the performance of neural networks trained from structured data.
 It will combine random matrix theory, statistical mechanics and information theory, and will blend physics together with mathematically rigorous approaches.
 Neural nets are amazingly powerful machines, but their theoretical understanding remains limited when compared to their evergrowing applications in science and technology.
 A related problem of fundamental interest to machine learning that the project will focus on is of "dictionary learning".

-Please check my [latest articles](https://scholar.google.com/citations?user=yeE5qqIAAAAJ&hl=en) to get a sense of what CHORAL is about.
+Please check my [latest articles](https://scholar.google.com/citations?user=yeE5qqIAAAAJ&hl=en) and the [group website](https://sites.google.com/view/choral-ictp/home?authuser=0) to get a sense of what CHORAL is about.
 See also a [short article about the project](https://www.ictp.it/about-ictp/media-centre/news/2022/1/jean-barbier-erc.aspx).

-I have an opening for **one to two postdoc positions on this ERC project** of 2+1 years which come with a competitive salary, a small teaching load, and substantial funds for travelling and computer equipment.
-Do not hesitate to contact me.
+Do not hesitate to contact me to inquire about postdoc opening.
 The ideal candidate has a background in at least one or two of the following disciplines:

 * Statistical mechanics, disordered systems / spin glasses (from a mathematics or physics perspective)
 * High-dimensional statistics and probability